Skip to main content

 Garnet provides support for ETags on raw strings.
 By using the ETag-related commands outlined below, you can associate any string based key-value pair inserted into Garnet with an automatically updated ETag.

 Compatibility with non-ETag commands and the behavior of data inserted with ETags are detailed at the end of this document.
-To initialize a key value pair with an ETag you can use either the SET command with the newly added "WITHETAG" optional flag, or you can take any existing Key value pair and call SETIFMATCH with the ETag argument as 0 (Any key value pair without an explicit ETag has an ETag of 0 implicitly).
+To initialize a key value pair with an ETag, use the SETWITHETAG command.
+You can also take any existing Key value pair and call SETIFMATCH with the ETag argument as 0 (Any key value pair without an explicit ETag has an ETag of 0 implicitly).
 Read more about Etag use cases and patterns here

 Syntax

 Set key to hold the string value along with an ETag.
-If key already holds a value, it is overwritten, regardless of its type.
-Any previous time to live associated with the key is discarded on successful SET operation.
+If the key already holds a value, it is overwritten.
+If the key had an existing ETag, the ETag is incremented; otherwise, a new ETag of 1 is assigned.

 Options: